stanleyshi42/cpsc449-project2/README.md

 ```

 ## User Authentication
 Some of the API endpoints, like /home_timeline/, require user authentication.
-To enter user authentication with HTTPie, use the -a flag:
+To enter user authentication information with HTTPie, use the -a flag:
 ```bash
 http -a username:password GET localhost:80/home_timeline
 ```